 Past Trongsa we had entered eastern Bhutan.
 It had been a while since we had seen any tourists.
 Our experience in Chakhar Lhakhang told us that there are seldom any Indians who venture this far east.
 Dinesh was now our guide.
 He said he knew a hotel in Bumthang.
 We drove there, found three rooms, dumped our bags and decided to take a look at the town’s market before it closed down.
 We’d spent the whole day in the car and a little walk was welcome.
 Also, since we were going to stay in these rooms for two nights, we could eat in the market today, and try the hotel’s dinner the next day.
 Our rooms came with balconies.
 I opened the door, went out and took the photo you see alongside.

 The market was close to shutting down.
 The evening’s last shoppers were hurrying in to finish shopping before dinner.
 We had a leisurely time doing some window shopping.
 Shoes were clearly in demand.
-So were recharge cards and SIMs for B-Mobile; strange considering that along most of the road we had no signal.
+So were recharge cards and SIMs for B-Mobile; strange considering that along most of the road we had no mobile signal.
 DVDs were another hot segment of the market.
 Most offers were current Bollywood hits, with a dash of very well known older ones.
 I could see a few Nepali movies, but there were no Bhutanese movies on display.

 The Family and I watched two children for a while.
 They were busy jumping into a puddle, with their school books in hand.
 Their father came out of the shop behind them to tell them to sit and do their work.
 He had quite a few customers, so as soon as the two sat down he went back in.
 Instantly the girls were up and at the puddle again.
 We laughed, and I tried to take a photo.
 They realized this immediately and sat down in a big show of studying their books.